What is the Poker Squeeze?

 When is the Right Time to Squeeze?

 The squeeze play loosely rests on the assumption that the open raiser is unlikely to be holding a premium hand.
 The theory being that a flat caller is also unlikely to be super strong, otherwise, they surely would have re-raised themselves.
-Whilst the logic is reasonable, you need certain to ingredients to be on your side for the squeeze have a reasonable chance of success.
+Whilst this is logical and true in a live cardroom and an online casino you need certain factors to be on your side for the squeeze to be successful.
 Please consider the factors below before squeezing.

-If you have a reputation for pulling off a lot of 4 bets and tricky aggressive moves then it far less likely to work.
-It’s better to have a solid table image at the time of making a squeeze.
+If you have a reputation for creative 4 bets and tricky aggressive moves then it far less likely to work.
+You must have a solid table image at the time of making a squeeze.
 Your squeeze has to be credible i.e. your opponents need to believe that you are likely holding a premium hand.

 If your opponent has shown no inclinations to fold before the flop, do not consider squeezing.
-Whilst your logic that they are weak pre flop is true, it does not mean they will fold.
-You can still squeeze if you wish but be prepared to play a big pot.
+Whilst your logic that they are weak pre flop could be true, it does not mean they will fold.
+You can still squeeze if you wish but be prepared to play a big pot!

 As always, position is important.
-It’s better to be squeezing in position than out of position as you will get to play the hand in position for the rest of the hand.
-It’s not 100% essential to be in position when squeezing as the intention is to pick it up pre flop, however, it is another factor to consider.
+It’s better to be squeezing in position than out of position obviously.
+You prefer to play the hand in position for the rest of the hand if you get called.
+It’s not essential to be in position when squeezing though.
+After all, the intention is to pick it up pre flop.
+However, it is another factor to consider.